Xeppit/XeppIT.GitHub.io/_posts/2019-11-29-how-to-write-technical-document.md

 {: .notice}

 ## Description
-This document is a tutorial on using github pages
+This document is a tutorial on using GitHub Pages

 ## Problems/Purpose
 Paying for web hosting

 ## Goals
-What do you want the people reading this document to do after reading it?
-Is it to use a certain software?
-Discover reports rapidly and effectively?
-Figure out how to utilize certain parts of your software?
-Setting clear goals is fundamental to composing great specialized documentation.
+* Create a GitHub account.
+* Create a GitHub repository.
+* Host a website on GitHub Pages.

-## Perequisites
+## Perquisites
 Computer Win/Mac/Linux
 Web Browser
 Internet Access

 ## Create a GitHub Account
-Using browser navigate to www.github.com.
+Using the browser, navigate to www.github.com.
-Click create account and fill in your details. etc. etc. etc.
+Click on create an account and fill in your details. etc. etc. etc.